Last Updated on

 I’ve talked to my mom about it and she agrees that I should go.
 If something should happen while I’m gone, I’m no more than one long day of driving from my dad.

-My plan for the trip is to basically make a giant loop around the Great Lakes, with most of my time being spent in the Maritime provinces.
+My plan for the east coast trip is to basically make a giant loop around the Great Lakes, with most of my time being spent in the Maritime provinces.
 I’ll be gone most of August.
 One of the reasons I’m doing this trip is because I’ve never been to the New Englands states or the Maritime Provinces.
 It is the one part of North American I’ve never really explored.
 Depending on how long it takes, I might swing through Minneapolis to attend the wedding reception for my college roommate.

 Several highlights of this trip will be: